common-workflow-language/bosc-abstracts/bosc_abstract/cwl_abstract_bosc.md

 simply serve as a road sign indicating that this path is a waste of time (all of the previous results are useful)? -->

-The popular bioinformatics platform Galaxy is going to be accepting CWL tool and workflow descriptions with planned support for exporting workflows into the CWL format.
+The popular bioinformatics platform Galaxy has CWL tool description support in progress and work is planned to add support for the CWL workflow descriptions as well.
 This will enable scientists, researchers and other analysts to share their workflows and pipelines in an interoperable and yet human readable manner.
 Tool authors and other community members will also benefit as they will only have to describe their tool’s interface once.
-Uptake is expected by Curoverse and Seven Bridges Genomics as they had dedicated considerable engineering resources to the project.
+Uptake is expected by Curoverse and Seven Bridges Genomics as they had dedicated considerable engineering resources to the project and other platforms have expressed interest.